maarten-pennings/Lego-Mindstorms/ms4/faq.md

    ![Icon Blocks](images/example-iconblocks.png)

-This looks like a lot of differences, so why would you say Spike is not different from Robot Inventor?
+This looks like a lot of differences, so why would one say Spike is not different from Robot Inventor?

  - They use the same [hub](https://www.bricklink.com/v2/catalog/catalogitem.page?P=bb1142c01).
  - They have the same electrical system ("electrical plug").
    It was originally known as "LEGO Power Functions 2.0", but was later renamed to "LEGO Powered Up".
    It is also used in "LEGO WeDo 2.0", "LEGO BOOST", "LEGO City and Duplo Trains".
+ - They use the same actuators (motors) and sensors.
  - The Robot Inventor hub can be changed into a Spike hub by flashing it with the Spike firmware.
    Just install the [SPIKE LEGO Education app](https://www.microsoft.com/en-us/p/spike-lego-education/9nfqz9rdnd2q), connect the hub, and you are asked to replace the firmware (this does take over a minute).